Aftermath (Part 20 - Finale)

 "Kirrik, have a look at this," Arrachachak asked, pointing at the sensor readings Mu had noticed.

-Holding onto various chairs and walls to brace himself against the motion, Kirrik stumbled over to the console.
+Holding onto various chairs and walls to brace himself against the motion, Kirrik stumbled over to the

-"Everyone strap themselves in!" he announced suddenly, staggering over to the empty secondary gunner's chair.
+chair.
 There was a brief period of chaos as people stumbled around to obey, but they were quickly secured.

 "The tunnel is being distorted," he informed them when they had settled down.